inventivtools/inventiv-critic-ios/README.md

 ## Sending Customer Feedback Reports

-You can show the default feedback report screen any time you like by calling the following method from a UIViewController.
+You can show the default feedback report screen any time you like by calling the following method from a `UIViewController`.
 ```swift
 Critic.instance().showDefaultFeedbackScreen(self)
 ```